IBM-Blockchain-Archive/cp-web/README.md

 1. Register some users using the registration form on the login page.
 2. Save the credentials that are returned for the users you create.
-They appear just above the registration form
+They appear just above the registration form.
 3. Use the credentials to log in to the application.
 The UI you see will be determined by the role that was assigned to each user.

 ## Limitations

-Currently, usernames for the service must meet one of the following two criteria:

-1. They contain the string 'auditor'.
-2. They are of the form "companyX", where X is a number from 1 to 50.

-Being of the first type will cause the user to be registered as an auditor, while the being of the second will register the user as a regular user, meaning that they can create and trade paper.
+Having the string 'auditor' in the username will cause the user to be registered as an auditor, while anything else will register the user as a regular user, meaning that they can create and trade paper.
 These limitations will be fixed in future versions of the demo.